AI Glossary - Background AI Glossary - Background

 Detailed Explanation

 AI learns from data created by humans.
-If this data contains biases, the AI adopts them.
+If this data contains prejudices, the AI adopts them.
 If you train an AI only with books from the 1950s, it will reinforce old-fashioned gender roles.

 Analogy

-Bias is like a child learning only from its parents.
-If the parents always say "red cars are dangerous," the child will believe it – even if it's not true.
+Bias is like a child that only learns from its parents.
+If the parents always say "Red cars are dangerous", the child will believe it – even if it's not true.
 The AI is the child, the training data are the parents.

 Why is this important?

-Bias in AI can cause real harm: in hiring, loans, or medical diagnoses.
-Awareness of bias is the first step toward fair AI.
+Bias in AI can cause real harm: In job applications, loans, or medical diagnoses.
+Awareness of bias is the first step towards fair AI.

 Example

-A chatbot is a program that can communicate with humans in natural language.
+A chatbot is a computer program that can communicate with humans in natural language – written or spoken.

 Detailed Explanation